 The iteration of Twiddlestorm we’ll be looking at has four main untap cards that can be used to generate mana alongside Lotus Field.
 Twiddle and Dream’s Grip essentially function the exact same, untapping your Lotus Field at instant speed for one mana.
 Since Lotus Field taps for three mana, these cards are essentially generating you two mana.

 Twiddle and Dream’s Grip can also be used to tap your opponent’s permanents in a pinch, which makes this deck a bit more difficult to pilot than it appears.
 Should you keep your Twiddle to help win on your turn?
 Should you tap an opponent’s land to stop a big three mana play like Living End or make it more difficult for them to counter your spells?
-Deciding when to tap creatures in comparison is a lot more trivial.
+Will using your Twiddle mean you cannot win the next turn, or will holding it mean you don’t get a next turn?

 Read More: The Funniest Alternate Win Conditions In MTG